ayushraj171/LLM-Output-Validator-Schema-Enforcement-System/README.md

 - Fields are missing or misaligned
 - It doesn’t match expected schema rules

-This system sits in between the LLM and your application and makes sure the output is usable.
+This system sits in between the LLM and your application and ensures the output is safe and usable.

 ---